ucsb-cs56-pconrad/cs56-selenium-java-demo/README.md

+# Selenium

+Selenium WebDriver is a tool used to automate web application testing to verify that the webpage works as expected.
+It supports many browsers such as Firefox, Chrome, IE, and Safari.
+The core of Selenium is essentially a web browser.
+The Selenium library provided many functions that allows the testers to create interactive end-to-end test with little effort.

 # Setup

-First of all, make sure you have downloaded the binary file for the selenium driver (either Chrome or Firefox) and added that to your system path, [How to get selenium](ttps://github.com/ucsb-cs56-pconrad/UCSB-CS56-pconrad.github.io/blob/master/_topics/selenium.md)
+First of all, make sure you have downloaded the binary file for the selenium driver (either Chrome or Firefox) and added that to your system path.
+[How to get selenium](https://github.com/ucsb-cs56-pconrad/UCSB-CS56-pconrad.github.io/blob/master/_topics/selenium.md)

 # Dependencies

 # sparkjava-01